iffn/BugTesterForVRChat/README.md

 # BugTesterForVRChat

-A prefab that will automatically test if U# scripts work the way they should.
+A prefab that will automatically test if U# functions work the way they should.
 The prefab can be added to your world as a simple dashboard.
 Unexpected results will be highlighted with a special color.

 The prefab is currently mostly focused on currently reported bugs.
 The covered bugs are listed here: